Refinement Meetings

 The backlog refinements and the sprint plannings are insufficient to make a proper User Story analysis without a practical agenda for each user story.

-The User Story Analysis board of 6 frames facilitates a neat, structured, quality-driven, yet human-driven and engaging approach to analyzing user stories and building team routines to collaboratively define the expected software behavior as a Team and turn the user story into well-thought-out requirements.
+It's a board of 6 frames facilitates a neat, structured, quality-driven, yet human-driven and engaging approach to analysing user stories and building team routines to collaboratively define the expected software behaviour as a Team and turn the user story into well-thought-out requirements.

 This template is for software development teams working with User Stories, Issues, Product Backlog Items, or any other short form of a statement that initiates the discussion about building a new software feature or modifying one.